Jessica Ramos

 Jessica Ramos (born June 27, 1985) is an American politician from the state of New York.
 A Democrat, she has represented District 13, which includes the Queens neighborhoods of Corona, Elmhurst, East Elmhurst, and Jackson Heights, in the New York state senate since 2019.

 Ramos was a candidate in the Democratic primary for mayor of New York City in 2025; her campaign began in September 2024.
 On June 6, 2025, she endorsed former Governor of New York Andrew Cuomo, but remained on the ballot.
 She placed ninth in the first round.
+Ramos was defeated for re-election to the State Senate in 2026, losing in the Democratic primary to Jessica González-Rojas.
+In August 2026, Ramos was charged with state campaign finance violations following an investigation into improper campaign expenditure tracking.

 Early life and education

 Ramos was born at Elmhurst Hospital and raised in Astoria, Queens, New York City.
 She is the daughter of Colombian immigrants.
-Exposed to civic life at an early age, Ramos participated in community activities with the Colombian immigrant community's local civic groups and later on as a Democratic district leader and community board member.
-She graduated from the Academy of American Studies and attended Hofstra University, discontinuing her studies to work in the office of then-New York City Council Member Hiram Monserrate (whom she now denounces).
+Her mother worked as a seamstress.
+Exposed to civic life at an early age, Ramos learned the works of past Colombian activists while in grade school, and participated in community activities with the Colombian immigrant community's local civic groups.
+In the early 1980s, her father spent days detained after being arrested during an immigration raid.

+Ramos graduated from the Academy of American Studies and attended Hofstra University, discontinuing her studies to work in the office of then-New York City Council Member Hiram Monserrate.

-Career
+Career prior to elected office

 Ramos worked in New York City Hall where she was initially a communications adviser and ultimately became director of Latino media from April 2016 to December 2017.
 In this role, Ramos was the city's top Latinx spokeswoman and liaison to the Spanish-language press.
 Before joining city government, Ramos was the communications director for Build Up NYC, an advocacy organization for construction, building, and maintenance workers.
 She has also done communications work with a local chapter of the American Federation of State, County and Municipal Employees and a regional branch of the Service Employees International Union.

+In her early 20s, Ramos and her friends were stopped and frisked by NYPD officers who suspected them of being sex workers.
+She credits this incident with helping her "start thinking about how society often casts aside people who engage in 'morally questionable' activity."

 Ramos has served on Queens Community Board 3, and she was a Queens County Democratic district leader from 2010 to 2014.